Welcome to the guide to travelling by IC (InterCity) express services in Belgium.

 This has led to 'train-speak' being used to describe the different trains used on these Belgian IC services.

-However, aside from the Ostende - Eupen service, the types of IC trains used on each service/route are fairly interchangeable.
+However, the types of IC trains used on each service/route are fairly interchangeable.

 Though the E.M.U trains are always used on the routes to/from Lille and the double deck trains aren't usually used on the routes which don't serve Bruxelles/Brussels.

-The trains that NMBS/SNCB uses for its Intercity services fall into three broad categories:
+Though the trains that NMBS/SNCB uses for its Intercity services fall into these three broad categories:

 These are single deck trains with driving cabins at each end of the train - these trains don’t need locomotives so the technical name for them is E.M.U.s.

-Some of the trains in this category have more in common with commuter trains and feel more cramped and crowded – and they have limited luggage space.
+Some of the trains in this category, the 08 trains, are also used for regional routes and are therefore comparatively cramped – and they have limited luggage space.

 The difference between the ambience in 1st and 2nd class is also comparatively marginal - the core advantage of booking 1st class tickets to travel by these trains is the increased opportunity to find available seats.